kentaguilar/RapidORM/README.md

 <img src="http://www.deepmirage.com/git/rapidormlogo.png" alt="RapidORM" width="300px"/>

-Expressive, dynamic, functional, and easy-to-use Object Relational Mapping technology that allows you to do CRUD operations.
-RapidORM lets you focus more on the behavior of the app instead of spending more time with the DB communication.
+Expressive, dynamic, functional, and easy-to-use Object Relational Mapping technology that allows you to do your CRUD operations on-the-fly.
+RapidORM lets you focus more on the behavior of your app instead of spending more time composing queries for database operations.
 <br/><br/>
 More so, RapidORM supports multiple databases in the industry(and growing). <br/>
-Depending on your preference, RapidORM also allows you to execute good ol' SQL queries via the QueryBuilder.

 ## NuGet Package